Godnoken/angular-mini-forum/README.md

 ---

-Right now all put/patch requests update the entire user/comment data.
+**Fixed** Right now all put/patch requests update the entire user/comment data.
 I want to fix this and will try to, but at this point I am not sure if it is possible with json-server-auth due to my lack of knowledge using backends or in this case a fake backend

+**Solution** Changed all update requests to patch so it now only sends the data that have been changed by the user.